On Enforcing Better Conditioned Meta-Learning for Rapid Few-Shot Adaptation: Conclusion

 \section{Conclusion}

 In this paper, we demonstrated how to actively encourage a deep network to learn a better-conditioned parameter space that allows significantly faster adaptation to novel tasks in few-shot settings.
 To this end, we introduced a new constraint that is easily integrated into optimisation-based few-shot methods via an additive loss term.
 Our constraint is based around the condition number of local curvatures and does not incur any additional parameters.
-We showed the efficacy of our approach through comprehensive experiments on five datasets with various different architectures and few-show scenarios, significantly outperforming unconstrained methods during initial adaptation. \begin{ack} The authors would like to thank \citet{finn2017_maml} and \citet{chen2019closerfewshot} for sharing their insights, experimental details and code.
+We showed the efficacy of our approach through comprehensive experiments on five datasets with various different architectures and few-show scenarios, significantly outperforming unconstrained methods during initial adaptation. \textbf{Acknowledgements.} The authors would like to thank \citet{finn2017_maml} and \citet{chen2019closerfewshot} for sharing their insights, experimental details and code.
 Part of this research was conducted while MH was with Monash University.
 This research was partially undertaken using the LIEF HPC-GPGPU Facility hosted at the University of Melbourne.
-This Facility was established with the assistance of LIEF Grant LE170100200. \end{ack}
+This Facility was established with the assistance of LIEF Grant LE170100200.

 {

 }